On this page:

 Can I get extra funds when I remortgage?

 Yes, you can.
-This is called Capital Raising.
-Providing you have enough equity in your property and you meet the lenders criteria, you can remortgage your property to release funds for other purposes.
-For example improvements, or to fund another Buy to Let property.
+This is called capital raising.
+Providing you have enough equity in your property, and you meet the lenders criteria, you can remortgage your property to release funds for other purposes, for example property improvements, or to fund another buy to let property.

 Is it helpful to know the EPC (Energy Performance Certificate) rating for the property?